 Start spreading the news.
 Your can leave today to start your chartered bus tour of New York City!
 To make sure that you get the most out of your visit to The Big Apple, we’ve compiled a list of must-see locations for you.

 Make sure to plan in advance, and get your tours booked, as well as your transportation.
-You’ll do better on a chartered bus than any other form of transportation in the city, so make sure to book yours today.
+You’ll do better on a charter bus, minibus, school bus, or shuttle service than any other form of transportation in the city, so make sure to book yours today.